hackclub/assemble/judging.md

 Judges also have discression to create a category on the fly & we'd have someone standing-by at a local makerspace ready to laser cut the name for a new trophy.

-### Scrapbook presentation with #ship-style voting
+### Scrapbook voting w/ science fair period

 The event's network hosts hackbook.local (proposal URL, not live), a locally hosted fork of [Scrapbook](https://scrapbook.hackclub.com).
 Hackers can sign in and post their projects.
 Scraps ("posts" on Scrapbook) can have multiple co-signers (ie. "Posted by Alice & Bob"), and flagged as "shipped".

-During the hackathon, posting a "shipped" scrap will print a physical copy of the ship on a laser-cutter.
+During the hackathon, posting a "shipped" scrap will print a physical copy of the ship on a laser-cutter that has NFC/RFID/QR that links to the scrapbook post.

 At the end, we'll announce a "demo period" where hackers can go around and see each other's projects.
-After going to a project table and hearing a demo, attendees can scan the physical scrapbook card for that ship (nfc, qr, etc.) and vote by reacting to the "shipped" scrap. _(we could make this part more formal by using speed dating presentation)_
+After going to a project table and hearing a demo, attendees can scan the physical scrapbook card for that ship and vote by reacting to the "shipped" scrap.

 There is no 1st, 2nd, 3rd.
 Categories are based on reactions: